reed9999/neural-networks-and-deep-learning/README.md

 # Code samples for "Neural Networks and Deep Learning"
-See branch PJR for the hacking around by Philip.
+See branch master for the hacking around by Philip.

 What follows is Michael Neilsen's README: